Stonley890/Dreamvisitor/README.md

 # Dreamvisitor
-A plugin created by Bog for WoF:TNW to add Discord automation.
+A plugin created by Bog for WoF:TNW to add various features.

 ## Features
 - Discord chat to Minecraft chat